-One of the best deterrents to thieves is keeping them from finding your supplies in the first place.
+One of the best deterrents to thieves and protecting your supplies is keeping them from finding your supplies in the first place.
 If you have all your supplies out in the open and someone comes along who needs them, you won’t have them for long.
 Before you have a situation where someone tries to steal your supplies, hide them from view right now before another day goes by.

 They’re not going to take the time to search beyond the obvious.
 Just securely package your supplies in waterproof containers or bags and make sure they’re sealed so pests can’t get in.

 You can hide supplies in filing cabinets and camouflage it by placing folders and papers on top of them.
 You can put your supplies in laundry hampers and cover them with wadded up old clothes to make it look like the hamper is full of dirty laundry.